brightbox/brightbox-platforms/flynn/README.md

 [Flynn](http://flynn.io) is a platform for running 'apps, databases, websites and services at scale'.
-The instructions and scripts in this directory allow you to start a Flynn cluster on the Brightbox cloud.
+The instructions and scripts in this directory allow you to start a Flynn cluster on the [Brightbox Cloud](https://www.brightbox.com)

-First make sure you have the [Brightbox CLI installed](https://www.brightbox.com/docs/guides/cli/installation/) and that it is working with your Brightbox Account credentials.
-[Signing Up](https://manage.brightbox.com/signup) is easy and you get trial credit to get you started.
+First make sure you have the [Brightbox CLI installed](https://www.brightbox.com/docs/guides/cli/installation/) and that it is [working with your Brightbox Account credentials](https://www.brightbox.com/docs/guides/cli/getting-started/).
+[Signing
+Up](https://manage.brightbox.com/signup) is easy and you get trial credit to get you started.